-We're excited to welcome you to the Knox community for fall term 2018!
-Over the coming months, this will be your go-to place to help make your journey from home to campus a smooth one.
+We're excited to welcome you to the Knox community!
+Over the coming months, this is where you will find information to make your journey from home to campus a smooth one.
 Questions?
 Contact the Division of Student Development at 309-341-7222 or firstname.lastname@example.org.

-6 Things to Do Right Now
+4 Things to Do Right Now

-- Choose your course preferences.
+- Tell us your first course preference.